Pre-Kindergarten Program Overview

 HOW DOES MY CHILD QUALIFY FOR THE PRE-K PROGRAM?

-- The child has an IEP (Individual Education Plan)
+- Have an IEP (Individualized Education Plan)

-- The child is an English Language Learner (ELL)
+- Are an English Language Learner

 WHAT HAPPENS AFTER REGISTRATION?